highcharts/highcharts/docs/datagrid/understanding-datagrid.md

 Click on a cell and change the value.

-If you declared `cellFormatter` or `cellFormat` props, it will be applied to the new value.
+If you declared `celss.formatter` or `cells.format` props, it will be applied to the new value.

 For more information on cell options see the [API reference](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.IndividualColumnOptions.html#editable).